harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/ebs-loss-by-tag.md

 ---

 ## Introduction
-- It causes chaos to disrupt state of ebs volume by detaching it from the node/ec2 instance for a certain chaos duration using volume tags.
+- It causes chaos to disrupt state of ebs volume by detaching it from the node/EC2 instance for a certain chaos duration using volume tags.
-- In case of EBS persistent volumes, the volumes can get self-attached and experiment skips the re-attachment step.
+- In case of EBS persistent volumes, the volumes can get self-attached and  fault skips the re-attachment step.
 Tests deployment sanity (replica availability & uninterrupted service) and recovery workflows of the application pod.

 :::tip Fault execution flow chart